marceloboeira/certifications/solutions-architect-associate/topics/12_ROUTE53.md

 ## Routing Policies

 * Simple Routing - Rotates values randomly (multiple IP addresses)
-* Weighted Routing
+* Weighted Routing - Split the traffic by resolving DNS (e.g.: 10% IP: 1, 90% IP: 2) (you can associate health-checa)
-* Latency-based Routing
+* Latency-based Routing - Routes to the lowest latency to the client (user)
-* Failover Routing
+* Failover Routing -
-* Geolocation Routing
+* Geolocation Routing -
-* Geoproximity Routing
+* Geoproximity Routing -
 * MultiValue Routing

 ## Route53 Lab

+### Base

 1. Register a domain (or register NS records of a subdomain you already own)
-1. Create Machines
+1. Create Machines (into different regions if possible)
+1. Create an A record with simple distribution for the 2 machines
+1. Test the distribution with `nslookup ...`

+### Weighted

+1. Create another recordset, for weighted with a different distribution (e.g.: 70% to IP1, 30% to IP2)
+1. Double check that you can use health-checks

+### Latency

+1. Create another recordset for latency with a different distribution
+1. Test the recordset (it's not easy to test latency against another region without a VPN) (PureVPN is free for such tests)